youtype/boto3_stubs_docs/mypy_boto3_ssm/client.md

 ### create_ops_metadata

-If you create a new application in Application Manager, Systems Manager calls this API action to specify information about the new application, including the application type.
+If you create a new application in Application Manager, Amazon Web Services Systems Manager calls this API operation to specify information about the new application, including the application type.

 Type annotations for `boto3.client("ssm").create_ops_metadata` method.